Artist Credit: Kenta Miyakawa

 The Student Competition

-The AIP Student Competition is open to students registered in a full-time academic program.
+The AIP Student Competition is open to student ASAI members who are registered in a full-time academic program.
 Submitted work may include Formal and Informal renderings, and illustrations of built, unbuilt and imaginary architectural works.

 Awards & Prizes — Professional Competition